trezzuri/erpnext-docs/docs/en/accounts/accounting-reports.md

 A Profit and Loss Statement is a financial statement which summarizes all the revenues and expenses in a given period.
 The report is also known as P&L Statement.

-In ERPNext, you can run the report across multiple year / period to compare the values.
+In SOMA, you can run the report across multiple year / period to compare the values.
 You can also check values for a specific Finance Book, Project or Cost Center.
 You can also choose any other currency to display the balances.
 If you are running the report to see quarterly / monthly balances, you can choose whether you want to show accumulated balances or only for each period.

 ![Profit and Loss Report](/files/profit-and-loss-report.png)